samuel-book/samuel_shap_paper_1/xgb_with_feature_selection/outline.md

 ## Notebooks in this section

+* *A simple worked example of Shap*:
+    * A very simple example of Shap values based on three people who may contribute to the scores of a pub quiz team.

 * *XGBoost feature selection*:
     * Select up to 25 features using forward feature selection.
 Features are selected sequentially, choosing the feature that leads to most improvement in ROC AUC score (8 were chosen).